 How to recognize it: Alcohol cravings can occur randomly or when triggered by external or internal factors.
-Mental disorders such as depression, trauma, and bipolar disorder are some internal triggers.
-Places that remind you of alcohol are other examples of external triggers.
+Some internal triggers are mental disorders such as depression, trauma, and bipolar disorder.
+External triggers include places that remind you of alcohol.

 Why it happens: People who drink heavily for too long become physically dependent on alcohol.
-Alcohol dependence is a symptom of alcohol addiction.
-Like drug dependence, alcohol causes physiological changes in the brain.
+Alcohol dependence causes physiological changes in the brain.
 However, these changes only become apparent when you experience withdrawal symptoms.

 Unlike alcohol cravings, which occur as a behavioral response, withdrawal is a physical reaction to reduced blood alcohol levels.
-This reaction can be highly unpleasant.
-It's also associated with a higher risk for relapse in the first month of quitting.5
+It's a highly unpleasant reaction associated with a higher risk for relapse in the first month of quitting.5

-How to recognize it: Alcohol withdrawal encompasses a range of physical and behavioral signs that appear within the first 6 to 12 hours after the last drink.
-Withdrawal symptoms can last for 3 to 5 days, depending on the severity of alcohol addiction.
+How to recognize it: Alcohol withdrawal encompasses a range of physical and behavioral signs within the first 6 to 12 hours after the last drink.
+Withdrawal symptoms can last for 3 to 5 days, depending on the severity of the alcohol addiction.

 Why it happens: Problem drinking causes the hippocampus to shrink.
-The more a person drinks, the greater the shrinkage.6 Research suggests that the loss of hippocampal tissue causes memory decline, impaired reasoning, and reduced cognitive function.6, 7
+The more a person drinks, the greater the shrinkage.6 Research suggests that hippocampal tissue loss causes memory decline, impaired reasoning, and reduced cognitive function.6, 7

-Alcohol consumption also increases a person’s risk for impulsive behavior such as unsafe sex.8 This impulsivity, along with reduced cognition, can lead to poor life choices.
+Alcohol consumption also increases a person’s risk for impulsive behavior.8 This impulsivity, in combination with reduced cognition, can lead to poor life choices.

 How to recognize it: People addicted to alcohol often engage in risky behaviors (e.g., unprotected sex, drunk driving, and/or getting involved in legal problems) and usually have impaired judgment from alcohol use.

-Why it happens: The inability to control one's drinking isn't something an alcoholic actively chooses.
-Instead, it is a symptom of the collective physiological and behavioral changes the brain undergoes after being exposed to unhealthy drinking patterns.
+Why it happens: Alcoholics can’t choose when they can and can’t drink.
+This inability to control one’s drinking is a symptom of exposure to unhealthy drinking patterns.

 Why it happens: Alcohol tolerance can happen for different reasons.
-The most common cause is the repeated consumption of large amounts of alcohol, which desensitizes the brain to its intoxicating effects.
+The most common cause is the repeated consumption of large amounts of alcohol, desensitizing the brain to its intoxicating effects.

 How to recognize it: A person with alcohol tolerance doesn’t show signs of intoxication after heavy drinking.
 It usually takes more for them to get drunk.
 Some of them even complain about it.
-To achieve their desired effects, they will drink increasing amounts of alcohol over time.
+They will drink increasing amounts of alcohol over time to achieve their desired effects.

 Why it happens: Alcoholism is a medical condition that affects your behavior and cognitive abilities.
-The combination of alcohol cravings, difficulty controlling drinking habits, impaired decision making, and withdrawal symptoms are enough to keep someone hooked to the substance.
+Alcohol cravings, impulsive drinking habits, impaired decision-making, and withdrawal symptoms are enough to keep someone hooked to the substance.